 - A deleted antidote scene which is available on special edition DVD/Bluray.
 In this scene Michael gives Jacob antidote which causes Jacob to start hallucinate the blood dripping on him and monster crashing through the ceiling.

 - While the theatrical trailer shows shot of Jacob screaming "Who are you" from deleted Jezzie's transformation scene (available on special edition), the teaser trailer shows alternate version of the scene with Jezzie's face getting disfigured and her turning into different looking demon then in the deleted scene.

 - Saved from Development Hell: Bruce Joel Rubin's script was considered "unfilmable" for 15 years, while Sight & Sound Magazine called it the best unproduced script in Hollywood.
 Adrian Lyne bravely tackled the confusing, crazy story and managed to distill it and ground it in reality.

-- Uncredited Role: Macaulay Culkin appears as Jacob's son Gabriel, despite him being a fairly important character he was not credited, this may have been due to difficulties with his father and manager Kit Culkin.
+- Uncredited Role: Macaulay Culkin appears as Jacob's son Gabriel, but despite him being a fairly important character he was not credited.
+This may have been due to difficulties with his father and manager Kit Culkin.

 - What Could Have Been:

 - According to Adrian Lyne, the original screenplay contained a much more traditional, Bosch-esque depiction of hell.
 However, Lyne thought audiences would find such imagery silly.